knative/docs/docs/eventing/samples/helloworld/helloworld-python/README.md

       exit
       ```

-**Note** : For v0.18 or above, use `http://broker-ingress.knative-eventing.svc.cluster.local/knative-samples/default` as the address insteed of `default-broker.knative-samples.svc.cluster.local` .
-Your can view the addree by :
+**Note** : For v0.18 or above, use `http://broker-ingress.knative-eventing.svc.cluster.local/knative-samples/default` as the address instead of `default-broker.knative-samples.svc.cluster.local`.
+You can view the address by:

 ```shell
 $ kubectl -n knative-samples get broker